ProjectAras/TrefusisEngine/README.md

 ## DOCUMENTATION

 Please document your code man.
 Also leave some good messages to the Issue about Documention, we cannot seem to shut that down.

+# Note about SDL development

+We try to keep Harlequin and SDL to their respective compartments, in general, SDL and all graphics code is kept at the `GraphicsManager` and all the Harlequin stuff is kept at `src/harlequin` directory.